Skip to content

 trailingSlash?: 'always' | 'never' | 'ignore';

-Further sub-headings that are not shown in the page table of contents, for example to document a main entry’s options, must use @kind to specify their heading level.
+For subproperties, for example to document a main entry’s options, you must use @kind to specify their heading level (usually <h4>).
+Otherwise, the entry is written the same as a main entry.

 • Entries should be added in the proper category.
 They will appear in the order listed in the source file.